apache/tooling-trusted-release/docs/plan.md

 These tasks are dependent on the task scheduler above.

 1. Basic artifact validation
+   - Implement basic archive verification
-   - Implement basic structure validation (archives, signatures)
+   - Implement basic signature verification

 2. License compliance
    - Verify LICENSE and NOTICE files exist and are placed correctly